mynar7/corkboard/README.md

 #### Create a .env

-> Create a .env file and post the code below to store the e-mail and password settings for sending e-mail.
-Note: The e-mail used must be gmail account.
+> Create a .env file and post the code below to store a gmail e-mail and password for sending e-mail.
+(Note: The e-mail used must be for a gmail account.)

 <img src="./public/assets/images/env.jpg" width="600" title="DotEnv Content">